Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: Abstract

 \section{Abstract}

-While many studies prove more advanced LLMs perform better on tasks such as math and coding, we notice that in cryptocurrency trading, stronger LLMs work worse than weaker LLMs often.
-To study how this counter-intuitive phenomenon occurs, we examine the LLM reasoning processes on making trading decisions.
-We find that separating the reasoning process into factual and subjective components can lead to higher profits.
-Building on this insight, we introduce a multi-agent framework, FS-ReasoningAgent, which enables LLMs to recognize and learn from both factual and subjective reasoning.
-Extensive experiments demonstrate that this framework enhances LLM trading performance in cryptocurrency markets.
-Additionally, an ablation study reveals that relying on subjective news tends to generate higher returns in bull markets, whereas focusing on factual information yields better results in bear markets.
-Our code and data are available at \url{https://anonymous.4open.science/r/FS-ReasoningAgent-B55F/}.
+While many studies show that more advanced LLMs excel in tasks such as mathematics and coding, we observe that in cryptocurrency trading, stronger LLMs sometimes underperform compared to weaker ones.
+To investigate this counterintuitive phenomenon, we examine how LLMs reason when making trading decisions.
+Our findings reveal that (1) stronger LLMs show a preference for factual information over subjectivity; (2) separating the reasoning process into factual and subjective components leads to higher profits.
+Building on these insights, we propose a multi-agent framework, FS-ReasoningAgent, which enables LLMs to recognize and learn from both factual and subjective reasoning.
+Extensive experiments demonstrate that this fine-grained reasoning approach enhances LLM trading performance in cryptocurrency markets, yielding profit improvements of 7\% in BTC, 2\% in ETH, and 10\% in SOL.
+Additionally, an ablation study reveals that relying on subjective news generates higher returns in bull markets, while focusing on factual information yields better results in bear markets.
+Code is available at \url{https://github.com/Persdre/FS-ReasoningAgent}.